Charles Clarke: Early life

-The son of Civil Service Permanent Secretary Sir Richard Clarke, Charles Rodway Clarke was born in London on Thursday, 21 September 1950.
+The son of Civil Service Permanent Secretary Sir Richard Clarke, Charles Rodway Clarke was born in London on 21 September 1950.
 He attended the fee-paying Highgate School where he was Head Boy.
 He then studied Mathematics and Economics at King's College, Cambridge, where he also served as the president of the Cambridge Students' Union.

 A member of the Broad Left faction, he was president of the National Union of Students from 1975 to 1977.
 Clarke had joined the Labour Party by then and was active in the Clause Four group.
 Clarke was the British representative on the Permanent Commission for the World Youth Festival (Cuba) from 1977 to 1978.

 Local government

 He was elected as a local councillor in the London Borough of Hackney, being chair of its Housing Committee and vice chair of economic development from 1980 to 1986.
 He worked as a researcher, and later chief of staff, for Labour Party leader Neil Kinnock from February 1981 to 1992.
 He was Kinnock's chief of staff from 1985 onwards.

 His long association with Kinnock and with the general election defeat in 1992 was expected to handicap him in his career, but Clarke bounced back.
 He spent the mid-1990s away from national politics, working in the private sector – from 1992 to 1997, he was chief executive of Quality Public Affairs, a public affairs management consultancy – and subsequently emerged as a high flyer under the Labour leadership of Tony Blair.